Tinthavong/causation-refactor/README.md

 Why?
 As someone who's passionate about game development and programming in general, I love being able to program.
 So this is a chance for me to be able to keep programming while also practicing and exercising SOLID (literally and figuratively) design principles or utilize new and possibly smarter design patterns in this student project.

-As a warning: This is an attempt to fix the programming and code that I had some control over, not the entire project nor is this an attempt to re-design the entire game, meant to be a team project, alone from the ground-up!
+As a warning: This is an attempt to fix the programming and code that I had some control over, not the entire project.
+Nor is this an attempt to re-design the entire game (meant to be a team project) alone and from the ground-up!